-Christina S. Meade, PhD is Associate Professor of Psychiatry and Behavioral Sciences at Duke University School of Medicine, with secondary appointments in Global Health and Psychology & Neuroscience.
-She is a member of the Duke Center for AIDS Research (CFAR), the Duke Institute for Brain Sciences (DIBS), and the Brain Imaging and Analysis Center (BIAC).
+Christina S. Meade, PhD is Associate Professor (tenured) of Psychiatry and Behavioral Sciences at Duke University School of Medicine, with a secondary appointment in Psychology & Neuroscience.
 Dr. Meade received her PhD in Clinical Psychology from Yale University in 2006 and completed a postdoctoral fellowship in drug abuse and brain imaging at McLean Hospital/Harvard Medical School in 2008.
-A licensed clinical psychologist, Dr. Meade has extensive patient-oriented behavioral science research experience related to HIV/AIDS, drug addiction, and mental illness, with over 60 peer-reviewed publications in this area.
+A licensed clinical psychologist, Dr. Meade has extensive patient-oriented behavioral science research experience related to HIV/AIDS, drug addiction, and mental illness, with over 100 peer-reviewed publications in this area.

 Dr. Meade enjoys mentoring highly motivated individuals at all levels of training who are interested in the intersection of drug addiction and HIV/AIDS.
 Trainees must be willing to make a commitment of at least 1 year and to work as part of a highly collaborative research team.